-The Mozambique government is suing the Swiss investment bank, Credit Suisse along with three of its former London-based employes as well as Privinvest.
+The Mozambique government is suing Credit Suisse, the Swiss investment bank, along with three of its former London-based employees as well as Privinvest.
 It is seeking to get the courts to nullify a $622 million loan made by Credit Suisse for a maritime project involving Privinvest; order repayment of a separate $535 million contract between state-owned Mozambique Asset Management and Privinvest; and order further compensation for government-issued Eurobonds used to refinance the deals.

 In a separate case, the Mozambique government is suing Iskander Safa, the owner of Lebanese shipbuilder Privinvest, for conspiring with Credit Suisse and high-ranking bankers to bribe Mozambican officials.
 The cases have been conjoined because of duplication in the subject-matter.

 Both judgements related to applications by Privinvest to allow ongoing arbitration cases in Switzerland to take precedence over the UK courts hearings.
 There are five separate ongoing arbitration cases in Switzerland which are expected to take place around 2022.

 Both applications have been refused.
 In April 2020, the judge, Waksman J, ruled that waiting for the Swiss proceedings would lead to undue delay, adding that it would create unfairness to Credit Suisse which was not party to the arbitration.
 The judge also rejected an application for the cases to be heard separately.
 In July 2020, the judge again rejected Privinvest’s applications for the primacy of arbitration clauses over the Mozambique government’s claims.
 In doing so he noted that: